dankahle/heroku-be/README.md

 Each project will have a project router that handles "/projectName" route, and specific routers inside that for its own needs.
 Only thing that affects the server code is the app.use('/projectName', projectRouter) line.
 Everything else is encapsulated in the specific project files.

 Each project creates its own connections to mongodb.
+The mongo collections are namespaced by project name, to help separate them from each other.
 There may be a limit to how many concurrent connections are allowed to mongo, if so, I may need to find a way to share between projects.

 The other side of the coin are the frontends.
 They will run as static websites under github.io gh-pages branches.
 This affords free frontend serving as well :).
 The front and backend projects will run independently locally, then be ported to gh-pages/heroku-be when complete for public consumption.